 If you want to know how much to save before moving to the UK, I suggest reading ‘How Much Money Should I Save to Move to the UK?’.
 You can through all my suggestions out the window and wing it!
 In that

 The cost of your accommodation?
-I calculated my first months accommodation cost for this answer.
-I didn’t provide any evidence for this.
+I calculated my first

 The cost of your living expenses?
 I estimated this cost, for example, £600.
 It should cover things like transport, estimated food budget etc. It’s a bit of an odd question.
 I didn’t provide any evidence for this.